0xDBFB7/ceramic/documents/terse.md

 #### Tonsil 4: Beta-alumina

-Alumina comes in two main allotropes: alpha-, and beta-. (well, and sapphire, but whatever).
+Alumina can be found in two main allotropes: alpha-, and beta-. (well, and sapphire, but whatever).

 To my (surely flawed) understanding, the chief difference lies in the ionic conductivity, which allows for hermetic low-temperature anodic bonds to some materials using the esoteric Johnsen–Rahbek effect.
 See Field-Assisted Bonding of Beta-Alumina to Metals, @dunn1979field.